Panoptikum-social/blog.panoptikum.social/_posts/2016-09-15-about-panoptikum.markdown

 If you are a web developer, interested in this project, and also interesting in coding in Elixir and Phoenix, get in touch via Twitter [@panoptikumIO](https://twitter.com/panoptikumio),
-Email: <stefan@panoptikum.io> or visit our [Github page](https://github.com/panoptikumio).
+Email: <stefan@panoptikum.social> or visit our [Github page](https://github.com/panoptikumio).
-There you will find the [source code](https://github.com/PanoptikumIO/panoptikum.io) for this marketing page (that is written using Jekyll and [jekyll-Octopod](https://jekyll-octopod.github.io/)), but more important the panoptikum web application itself in the [Pan repository](https://github.com/PanoptikumIO/pan).
+There you will find the [source code](https://github.com/PanoptikumIO/panoptikum.social) for this marketing page (that is written using Jekyll and [jekyll-Octopod](https://jekyll-octopod.github.io/)), but more important the panoptikum web application itself in the [Pan repository](https://github.com/PanoptikumIO/pan).